miker704/Strife/patches2.md

     - Moved previous new version of invite to server modal to deprecated.
     - Moved previous version of invite to server modal container to deprecated.
     - Moved previous version of invite to server modal v1 to deprecated.
+    - Moved previous version of invite to server modal v2 to deprecated.